mctinker/Map-Tasker/README.md

 - "maptasker.log"

-     This is a trace log file used for program debugging only and will be created only if 'debug' is specified in the runtime options.
+     This is a trace log file used for program debugging and will only be created if '-debug' is specified in the runtime options.

 ### More: [[Runtime Options]](https://github.com/mctinker/Map-Tasker/wiki/Runtime-Options)&nbsp;&nbsp;[[Runtime Option Examples]](https://github.com/mctinker/Map-Tasker/wiki/Sample-Runtime-Options)&nbsp;&nbsp;[[Sample Output]](https://github.com/mctinker/Map-Tasker/wiki#sample-output)&nbsp;&nbsp;[[MIT License]](https://opensource.org/license/mit)